wpjwegman/tournament-organizer-system/documents/docs/domains/identity/role/permission/operation.md

+---
+tags:
+- identity
+- role
+- permission
+- operation
+- template-entity
+---

-# **Operation** (Data Model - Template Entity)
+# Operation (Template Entity)

-## **Introduction**
+## Introduction

 An **Operation** Entity Template defines a reusable blueprint for a specific action or activity that can be performed on resources within the tournament system.
 It provides a standardized way to define what operations are available and how they should be executed.

 As a Template Entity, it possesses a unique identity and lifecycle, managed according to the [Base Entity](../../../foundation/base_entity.md).
 When used, its definition is typically **copied** into the target context, allowing for potential minor modifications or annotations without altering the original template.

 It inherits properties from the [Base Entity](../../../foundation/base_entity.md).